jftuga/less-Windows/README.md

 ### [GitHub Actions](https://github.com/jftuga/less-Windows/actions)

 The actions check for new versions 3 times a week.
-The `GitHub Actions` builds are compiled with `Visual Studio 2019`.
+The `GitHub Actions` builds are compiled with the latest version of Visual Studio.

 ### Winget